Heart of Westwood

 Process

-We conducted field research and site analysis across Westwood, where we documented congestion, poor rider comfort, and gaps in existing transit support.
-Through ethnographic observation, precedent research, and secondary research, I helped synthesize these issues into a broader systems problem: Westwood’s mobility experience was fragmented, and the surrounding infrastructure was not prepared for the added pressure of the future D-Line and the 2028 Olympics.
+We started by studying how people currently move through Westwood.
+During field research, we documented congestion, exposed waiting conditions, unclear transfer points, and gaps in rider support.
+Through observation, site analysis, and precedent research, I helped synthesize those findings into a broader systems problem: Westwood’s mobility experience was fragmented, and the surrounding infrastructure was not prepared for the future pressure of the D-Line and the 2028 Olympics.

 Proposed street level interventions, including signal timing updates and curb expansions to improve flow and safety.